Amyas Morse, Baron Morse

-Amyas Charles Edward Morse, Baron Morse, KCB (born 28 June 1949) is a British politician and interim chair of the Office for Local Government.
+Amyas Charles Edward Morse, Baron Morse, KCB (born 28 June 1949) is a British politician and former interim chair of the Office for Local Government.
 Between 2009 and 2019 he was the Comptroller and Auditor General of the National Audit Office, an independent Parliamentary body.

 Born in Glasgow, Morse led the Coopers and Lybrand practice in Scotland before moving to London to manage the London City Office, subsequently becoming executive partner of Coopers and Lybrand UK.
 He was a global managing partner at PricewaterhouseCoopers before he was named Comptroller and Auditor General, succeeding Sir John Bourn.